Those hit hardest by the pandemic? ELL students.

 San Juan and Salt Lake City school districts have some of the highest percentages of ELL students in Utah.
 ELL students account for nearly 20% of students in Salt Lake and 30% in San Juan County.

-Many resources have now been made on how to handle and teach these types of students in the classroom.
-Students are making progress back in the classroom, but for now English language learning students will have to work twice as hard.
+Many resources have now been made about how to handle and instruct these types of students in the classroom.
+Although students are making progress while back in the classroom, unfortunately it seems English language learning students will have to work twice as hard.